NikolaosGian/EmbeddedRealTimeSystems_1/README.md

 <img src="https://github.com/NikolaosGian/EmbeddedRealTimeSystems/blob/main/graphs/graph_2.PNG"> <br />

-We note that for a size of 50,000 threads the average time waiting time is 3 the 2nd best in time is with size 600,000 threads and 1st and best at thread size equal to 500.000.
-As it leads us to the conclusion that the number of threads that minimizes the average waiting time is 500,000.
+We note that the average waiting time is about constant when the consumer threads are 4000 threads in number to 7000.

 <br />